 Emotional Regulation will differ depending on level of emotional well being.
+This can vary throughout the day, from day to day and through periods of change.

-This can fluctuate throughout the day and pupil's abilities to communicate may differ depending on level of dysregulation and might regress to a previous pathway and may need to
+This can fluctuate throughout the day and pupil's abilities to communicate may differ depending on level of dysregulation and might regress to a previous pathway.